raysan5/raylib/projects/Builder/README.md

 # Builder project template

 This is a project template to be used with [GNOME Builder](https://raw.githubusercontent.com/jubalh/raymario/master/meson.build).
-We use the [meson](https://raw.githubusercontent.com/jubalh/raymario/master/meson.build) build system here.
+It uses the [meson](https://raw.githubusercontent.com/jubalh/raymario/master/meson.build) build system.

-We can compile our project via the command line:
+Project can be compiled via the command line using:
 ```
 meson build
 cd build